mitranim/web-starter/readme.md

 * Avoid specifying margins in a complicated CSS class.
 Margins should be set "externally" by the parent/context.
 Each class should control its own internal layout, including padding, but not how it aligns to its siblings.
 Having a class that sets _only_ margins is OK.
 * When using Sass, write small, reusable classes and combine them via `@extend`.
 * Avoid serif fonts, especially small.
+* Consider using or reading [`style-base`](https://github.com/mitranim/style-base) for inspiration on foundations of your CSS.

 ## Database Recommendations